 I am married to Liz and we have three sons: Ben, Joe and Zac.
 Despite my body telling me otherwise, I still try and keep up my sport when I can (football, tennis, table tennis and golf).
 We have loved living in Long Crendon and being part of LCBC and long to see many more lives changed by Christ.

-I work part-time as the youth and children’s worker at Long Crendon Baptist Church.
-This role involves opening the bible and sharing the good news of Jesus with the young people of LCBC and supporting families to grow in their love for Jesus together.
+I am the youth and children’s worker at Long Crendon Baptist Church.
+This role involves opening the Bible and sharing the good news of Jesus with the young people of LCBC and supporting families to grow in their love for Jesus together.
 What a privilege!
-The rest of my time is spent working for Christians in Sport based in Bicester.
-I've been attending LCBC since 2012 and joined the staff team in September 2018.
+I have been attending LCBC since 2012 and joined the staff team in September 2018.

 I am married to the wonderful Lisa and when I am not working for LCBC or Christians in Sport I am the goalkeeper for Bicester Hockey Club.